boeschenstein/core3-windows-service/README.md

 sc delete TestService
 ```

+> TODO: _logger.LogInformation is not visible in EventLog (_logger.LogWarning is shown)

+## Information

+- to debug, set both projects as startup
-Check *Windows EventLog* for Logging and *Windows Services* if service is running.
+- Check *Windows EventLog* for Logging
+- Check *Windows Services* if service is running.